fosspill/.playground/content/cv.en.md

 Experience
 ------------------
 August 2018 - Ongoing, *CRM IT Technical Manager*, Save the Children Norway
-- Project work with Salesforce and related integrations.
+- Agile work with a focus on Salesforce and related integrations.
     - Aggresso, SMS system, Deployment systems and more.
-- Agile working methodology based on DevOps.
+- Business partnering and requirement gathering.
 - Data and lead management for Volunteers in Salesforce.
 - Full Service Cloud delivery, including requirement discovery and project management.
 - Close cooperation with external technical partners.